 With that said, there are several different types of chemical peels, some of which are better suited for certain skin types and conditions.
 Find a breakdown of each below.

-What Types of Chemical Peels Are There?
+What Are The Different Types of Chemical Peels?

 A chemical peel consists of an exfoliating acid solution (acids that are naturally derived and gentle on the skin) ultimately designed to enhance the skin's appearance.
 The exfoliation process works to remove dead skin cells, which can brighten and smooth your complexion, reducing visible signs of aging.
 Aside from various acid solutions, the different types of chemical peels fall into three categories: superficial, medium and deep.